megazear7/aemserviceworker/README.md

 If you are using the localized precache strategy you will also need to set the following properties:

 1. `version`: This should be the new version of the service worker.
-1. `startSegment`: This should be an integer containing the number of path segments that you want to ignore, starting from the root.
+1. `ignoreDepth`: This should be an integer containing the number of path segments that you want to ignore, starting from the root.
-1. `prefixLength`: This should be an integer containing the number of path segments that you want to use as a prefix, starting from the ignored depth.
+1. `prefixDepth`: This should be an integer containing the number of path segments that you want to use as a prefix, starting from the ignored depth.
 This value should be 1 or greater.
 1. `prefixedFiles`: This should be a multi valued string property with urls that you want included in the precache.
 These files will be prefixed by the calculated prefix.
 This value should be 1 or greater.
 1. `files`: This should be a multi valued string property with the urls that you want included in the precache.
 These files will not be prefixed.